petershin/liferay-learn/docs/dxp/latest/en/liferay-development/data-sets/data-set-views/data-set-view-actions.md

 {bdg-secondary}`Liferay DXP 2024.Q1+/Portal 7.4 GA112+`
 {bdg-link-primary}`[Beta Feature](../../../system-administration/configuring-liferay/feature-flags.md#beta-feature-flags)`

 While managing data set views, define actions to be used in the data set fragment.
-There are two types of action, item and creation.
+There are two types of actions: item and creation.

-Use *Item Actions* to perform different actions related to items in the data set, depending on the specific needs and context of the data.
+Use *Item Actions* to perform actions on items in the data set.

-Use creation actions to add new data by directing users to appropriate locations for data creation.
+Use *Creation Actions* to add new data.

 Begin by [adding an action to the data set view](#adding-actions-to-the-data-set-view) and configure it as an [item or creation action](#configuring-item-and-creation-actions).